GitEin11/mp3_synched_lrc_spotify_downloader/README.md

-Downloads mp3 and synched lyrics (with jap to romaji, kor to romaja, chi to pinyin translation) from currently playing song on spotify client
+This program downloads the mp3 file and the synchronized lyrics of the song that is currently playing on your Spotify client.
+It also translates the lyrics from Japanese to Romaji, Korean to Romaja, and Chinese to Pinyin.

 >I'm using ubuntu 20.04, doesnt work on 22.04 I'm having issue with cli module of spotify-cli